oracle/cloudtestdrive/DataScience/lab200/lab.md

 !gunzip t10k-labels-idx1-ubyte.gz
 ```

-  Note that all the files should be avaiable in your root folder in the Data Science notebook.
+  Note that all the files should be available in your root folder in the Data Science notebook.

 - Now, let's load the data into memory
 ```